 In March 2017, the Company completed a follow-on offering whereby the Company sold 4,600,000 shares of its common stock, inclusive of 600,000 shares of common stock sold by the Company pursuant to the full exercise of an option granted to the underwriters in connection with the offering, at a price to the public of \$22.50 per share (the "March Offering").
 The aggregate net proceeds received by the Company from the March Offering were \$96.7 million, after deducting underwriting discounts and commissions and other offering expenses payable by the Company.
-The significant increase in shares outstanding in the first quarter of 2017 as a result of the March Offering is expected to impact the year-over-year comparability of the Company's net loss per share calculations for the next nine months.
-As of June 30, 2017, there were 40,913,418 shares of common stock outstanding.
+The significant increase in shares outstanding in the first quarter of 2017 as a result of the March Offering is expected to impact the year-over-year comparability of the Company's net loss per share calculations for the next six months.
+As of September 30, 2017, there were 41,840,122 shares of common stock outstanding.

 The Company has incurred annual net operating losses in every year since its inception.
-The Company expects that its existing cash, cash equivalents, and marketable securities at June 30, 2017, anticipated interest income, anticipated research support under the Company's collaboration agreement with Juno Therapeutics and anticipated payments from the Cystic Fibrosis Foundation Therapeutics, Inc. ("CFFT") will enable it to fund its operating expenses and capital expenditure requirements for at least the next 24 months.
-The Company had an accumulated deficit of \$243.1 million at June 30, 2017, and will require substantial additional capital to fund its operations.
-The Company has not generated any product revenues and has financed its operations primarily through public offerings, private placements of its equity securities, an equipment loan, and funding from its collaboration with Juno Therapeutics and its strategic alliance with Allergan.
+The Company expects that its existing cash, cash equivalents, and marketable securities at September 30, 2017, anticipated interest income, and anticipated research support under the Company's collaboration agreement with Juno Therapeutics will enable it to fund its operating expenses and capital expenditure requirements for at least the next 24 months.
+The Company had an accumulated deficit of \$269.7 million at September 30, 2017, and will require substantial additional capital to fund its operations.
+The Company has not generated any product revenue.
 There can be no assurance that the Company will be able to obtain additional debt or equity financing or generate product revenue or revenues from collaborative partners, on terms acceptable to the Company, on a timely basis or at all.
-The failure of the Company to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on the Company's business, results of operations, and financial condition.
+The failure of the Company to obtain sufficient funds on acceptable terms when needed could have a material adverse effect on the Company's business, results of operations, and financial condition